danielbeach/drainage/tests/README.md

 ## Best Practices

 1. **Test Isolation**: Each test should be independent
-2. **Mock External Dependencies**: Don't make real AWS calls in tests
+2. **Mock External Dependencies**: Don't make real cloud service calls in tests
 3. **Clear Test Names**: Test names should describe what they test
 4. **One Assertion Per Test**: Keep tests focused on one behavior
 5. **Use Fixtures**: Reuse common test data through fixtures